freebasic/fbc/FreeBASIC/readme.txt

   o FreeBASIC is not a Visual Basic alternative.

     - There are no events, or any GUI wrapper of any kind.
-(You can create them easily with UDT's and function pointers.)

   o FreeBASIC is most certainly not bug free.